VOGONS

 Oldbie

-This is an old style mobo, from the times before the 'P4' connector, so all VRM caps are identical 6.3V 1500uF:
+This is an old style mobo, from the times before the "P4" connector, so all VRM caps are identical 6.3V 1500uF:

+The left pair in particular have to hold a difficult position, surrounded by coils and unsunk mosfets.
 They soldiered on for more than a decade but finally succumbed to the murderous heat, gave up the ghost and bloated:

 - VRM: 7x 'M' (unknown cheap brand) 6.3V 1500uF 10mm ==========> 7x Nichicon HM 6.3V 3300uF 10mm